Techcyte/devkit/CONTRIBUTING.md

 4. **Make Changes**:
    - Ensure code follows the style guidelines in the repository (e.g., consistent formatting).
    - Update or add documentation in the relevant `docs/` (e.g., `model-hosting-service` or `api-bridge`).
    - Test your changes locally to ensure they work with Techcyte’s system.
+Run `mkdocs serve` to test locally.
+Visit http://127.0.0.1:8000 to view locally.
 5. **Commit Changes**:
    - Use clear, descriptive commit messages.
    - Example: `Add example for API bridge authentication flow`.